Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-For BA scale-free networks, Fig.~\ref{Fig:2}(a), (c), and (e) show the dependence of observables $\bar{k}_{k_{T}, \max}$, $\overline{\langle k\rangle}_{k_{T}}$, $\langle c\rangle_{k_{T}}$ of the subnetwork $G(k_T)$ on the relative size $n_{k_T}$, respectively.
-Our results show that these observables are all scaling functions of the variable $n_{k_T}$.
-By using the exponent $\alpha$ to rescale the horizontal axis, the observables curves for different network sizes could collapse onto a master curve [see Fig.~\ref{Fig:2}(b), (d), and (f)].
-Notably, these observables share the same critical exponent, $\alpha \approx 1$.
-Here, the optimal exponent $\alpha$ is obtained by measuring the quality $S$ of the collapse plot, where the $S$ is used to measure the mean square distance between the collapse data and the master curve, and its detailed definition is shown in Ref.~\cite{Houdayer2004}.
-Taking the normalized largest degree as an example, Fig.~S8~\cite{SM2021} shows the dependence of the $S$ on exponent $\alpha$, when $\alpha = 1.01$, $S$ achieves the minimum value, which means that different curves have the best collapse.
+For BA scale-free networks with different initial sizes, Fig.~\ref{Fig:6}(a), (c), and (e) show the dependence of structural observables $\bar{k}_{k_{T}, \max}$ (i.e., ${k}_{k_{T}, \max}/(N_{k_T}-1)$), $\overline{\langle k\rangle}_{k_{T}}$, and $\langle c\rangle_{k_{T}}$ of the subnetwork $G(k_T)$ on the relative size $n_{k_T}$, respectively. {The results show that the observable curves of different-size networks have very similar behavior in the DTR flow.
+Eq.~\eqref{Eq:3} shows that rescaling the horizontal axis $n_{k_T}$ of these curves to $n_{k_T}N_0^{1/\alpha}$ will cause them to collapse on the same master curve [see Fig.~\ref{Fig:6}(b), (d), and (f)].} Notably, these observables share the same scaling exponent, $\alpha \approx 1$.
+Here, the optimal exponent $\alpha$ is obtained by measuring the quality $S$ of the collapse plot, where the $S$ is used to measure the mean square distance between the collapse data and the master curve, and its detailed definition is shown in Ref.~\cite{Houdayer2004}. {Precisely, rescaling the horizontal axis $n_{k_T}$ of the original data points to $n_{k_T}N_0^{1/\alpha}$, and the $S$ between multiple rescaled curves is calculated, respectively, where the minimum point of $S$ corresponds to the optimal collapse exponent $\alpha$.
+Taking the normalized largest degree $\bar{k}_{k_{T}, \max}$ as an example [see Fig.~\ref{Fig:6}(a)], Fig.~S7(a) shows the dependence of the $S$ on exponent $\alpha$.
+When $\alpha = 0.99$, $S$ achieves the minimum value, which means that different curves have the best collapse [see Fig.~\ref{Fig:6}(b)].
+Figs.~S7(b)--S7(d) show the results of Fig.~\ref{Fig:6}(b) at $\alpha=1.0$, $\alpha=0.5$, and $\alpha=1.5$, respectively, and the results show that the overlap quality of Fig.~S7(b) is significantly better than that of Fig.~S7(c) and Fig.~S7(d).}